Aishwarypatle/aishwarypatle/README.md

 - 🌱 I’m currently learning **System Designing And System Architecture**

-- 👨‍💻 All of my projects are available at [aishwarypatle.vercel.app/](aishwarypatle.vercel.app/)
+- 👨‍💻 All of my projects are available at <a href="https://aishwarypatle.vercel.app/" target="_blank">aishwarypatle.vercel.app</a>

 - 💬 Ask me about *APIs , Frontend & Backend also some of DSA**